-This is a fond memory of my past that I happened to recall.
+This is a fond memory of my past that I happened to recall. it means so much more to me now that my husband has passed away.
 On Good Friday, 1977 the man I would later marry gave me a chocolate rabbit for Easter.
 His name, Yakety Jack, was on the box he came in and the packaging looked like a telephone booth.
 The chocolate bunny had a telephone to his ear and I thought this was fantastic.
 I tried very hard to find an image of Yakety Jack on the internet because the World Wide Web is filled with all things retro.
 Sadly I was unsuccessful so I am using the image of a traditional chocolate Easter bunny.

 Back to the story, I was 19 years old at the time but excited like a young girl that my sweetie had chosen this gift for me.
 I found that because the Easter Bunny came in such a nice package and had a name, I did not want to open the box and eat the chocolate.
 At that time I was in college and staying with my great aunt and uncle during the week.
 When I went home for the weekend I placed Yakety Jack the back of their refrigerator.

 Off with his head